gelm0/repo-visualiser/README.md

 ![N|Solid](https://i.ibb.co/5kDDsrq/imagesettings.png)

 Then clone the Github repository.
 In ~/src create a folder called resources.
-In resource you create a file called ".env".
+In ~/src/resources you create a file called ".env".

 The following contents need to be supplied in .env file.